-Dickinson students are covered by a global medical and medical evacuation policy, currently provided by Arch insurance and paid for by Dickinson College.
-This policy is secondary coverage and only applies if your personal health insurance does not apply overseas.
-While it satisfies the minimum requirement for health and accident insurance for our students on overseas programs, you are advised to examine the policy to see if the coverage meets your specific needs.
+Students who are covered by the Dickinson Student Health Insurance are covered overseas by this policy.
+While it satisfies the minimum requirement for primary health and accident insurance for our students on overseas programs, you are advised to examine the policy to see if the coverage meets your specific needs.